-Qatar is a small, amazing country in south – eastern side of Asia.
-As the Orient has intriguing stories, so does Qatar and we are here to state five facts that makes this emirates special.
+Qatar is a small, amazing country in the south-eastern side of Asia.
 As any Arabian country, Qatar hides a long history and also contemporary wealth stories.

 There are over 2 million expats in Qatar